FTLam11/fronk-tolks/elixir-intro.md

 2. Explain functional vs imperative programming
 3. What is the big deal about immutability and concurrency?
 4. How is recursion utilized in functional programming?
-5. Compare concurrency primitives of various languages
+5. Show concurrency in Elixir

 ---